 Recharge rates for all major aquifers were compiled from published reports.
 The Edwards aquifer is the most dynamic, and recharge rates are highly variable spatially and temporally.
 Recharge is fairly accurately quantified using stream-gauge data.
 Estimates of recharge rates in the Carrizo-Wilcox aquifer range from 0.1 to 5.8 in/yr.
 The higher recharge rates occur in the sandy portions of the aquifer (i.e., the Carrizo and Simsboro Formations).
 Reported recharge rates for the Gulf Coast aquifer (0.0004 to 2 in/yr) are generally lower than those for the Carrizo-Wilcox aquifer.
 In both the Carrizo-Wilcox and Gulf Coast aquifers, higher recharge rates are estimated in upland areas containing sandy soils.
-Regional recharge rates in the High Plains aquifer, outside irrigated areas, are generally low (0.004 to 1.7 in/yr), whereas playa-focused recharge rates are much higher (0.5 to 8.6 in/yr).
-Irrigated areas also have fairly high recharge rates (0.6 to 11 in/yr).
+Regional recharge rates in the High Plains aquifer, outside irrigated areas, are generally low (0.004 to 1.7 in/yr), whereas playa-focused recharge rates (0.6 to 11 in/yr).
 Recharge rates in the Trinity and Edwards-Trinity Plateau aquifers generally range from 0.1 to 2 in/yr.
 The Seymour aquifer has recharge rates that range from 1 to 2.5 in/yr.
 Recharge rates for the Hueco-Mesilla Bolson and the Cenozoic Pecos Alluvium are represented as total recharge along mountain fronts and valley floors.

 The main techniques that have been used for estimating recharge are Darcy's Law, groundwater modeling, base-flow discharge, and stream loss.
 Darcy's Law is widely applied in the confined sections of the Carrizo-Wilcox and Gulf Coast aquifers; however, these recharge estimates may not be very reliable because of uncertainties in estimates of regional hydraulic conductivity.
 Groundwater modeling has been used to estimate recharge in most aquifers; however, only hydraulic-head data were available to calibrate the models.
 Model calibration based on hydraulic head data alone can only be used to estimate the ratio of recharge to hydraulic conductivity.
 Additional information, such as groundwater-age data or base-flow discharge data, is required for estimating recharge using groundwater models.
-Base-flow discharge has been used to estimate recharge primarily in the Trinity, Edwards-Trinity, Seymour, and Cenozoic Pecos Alluvium aquifers.
-Stream loss has been used to quantify recharge to the Edwards aquifer.
+Base-flow discharge has been used to estimate recharge to the Edwards aquifer.
 Environmental tracers have been used only to a limited extent (chloride mass balance, tritium, and carbon-14) in the Ogallala and Carrizo Wilcox aquifers.
 This review of existing data indicates that additional studies are required to provide more quantitative estimates of recharge to the major aquifers.

 Techniques for quantifying groundwater recharge have been subdivided into surface water, unsaturated-, and saturated-zone techniques and include those based on physical, chemical, and modeling data.
 The range of recharge rates and spatial and temporal scales represented by each technique are described.
 Determination of appropriate techniques for quantifying recharge to the major aquifers depends in part on the recharge rates; however, recharge is what we are trying to quantify.
 Therefore, we can suggest only different approaches that are likely to provide the most quantitative estimates of recharge.
 Results from initial studies should provide additional data for optimizing the techniques and refining the recharge estimates.
 A phased approach may be required to quantify recharge rates accurately.
 A variety of approaches should be applied because of uncertainties in recharge estimates.
 Results from the various techniques can be compared to determine uncertainty in the recharge rates.